Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

-Next, consider some maximal antichain $S:=y_1,\ldots,y_k:=v_{i_1},\ldots,v_{i_k}$ of $(V(G),\prec)$ of length $k>1$ ordered by canonical ordering so that $i_1<\cdots<i_k$, as illustrated in \cref{canonical}(e).
-Since $k>1$, $S$ does not contain $v_1$ or $v_2$.
-Since $S$ is maximal and does not contain $v_1$ or $v_2$, $y_k=v_n$.
+Next consider some maximal antichain $S:=y_1,\ldots,y_k:=v_{i_1},\ldots,v_{i_k}$ of $(V(G),\prec)$ of length $k>1$ ordered by canonical ordering so that $i_1<\cdots<i_k$, as illustrated in \cref{canonical}(e).
+Since $k>1$, the set $S$ does not contain $v_1$ or $v_2$.
+Since $S$ is maximal and does not contain $v_1$ or $v_2$, we have $y_k=v_n$.
 Consider the sequence of cycles $C_1,\ldots,C_k$ where $C_j$ is the cycle that bounds the outer face of $G_{i_j}$.
 By definition of canonical ordering, the interior of $C_j$ contains the interior of $C_{j-1}$ for each $j\in\{2,\ldots,k\}$.
 The nesting of these cycles is illustrated in \cref{canonical}(e), where each new colour shows the interior of $C_j$ that is not contained in the interior of $C_{j-1}$.
 Furthermore, the interior of $C_{j}$ must contain the vertex $y_{j-1}$ since, otherwise both $y_{j-1}$ and $y_j$ are on the outer face of $G_{i_j}$, which would mean that $y_{j-1}$ and $y_j$ are comparable.
 Consider now the union of two cycles $C_{j-1}$ and $C_{j}$ (or rather the union of the two closed curves that represent these two cycles in the \embedding\ of $G$).
-This union has one (bounded) faces, $f$, that contains both $y_{j-1}$ and $y_{j}$ on its boundary.
+This union has one (bounded) face $f$ that contains both $y_{j-1}$ and $y_{j}$ on its boundary.
 The boundary of $f$ is a cycle $D_j$ in $G$ comprised of two paths: a path in $C_{j-1}$ containing $y_{j-1}$ and a path in $C_j$ containing $y_j$.
-Note that the union of all the cycles $D_1, \dots D_k$, (or rather the union of the $k$ closed curves that represent these $k$ cycles in the \embedding\ of $G$) defines $k+1$ faces in the plane, the weak dual of which is a path.
+Note that the union of all the cycles $D_1, \dots D_k$, (or rather the union of the $k$ closed curves that represent these $k$ cycles in the \embedding\ of $G$) defines $k+1$ faces in the plane.
 These faces are illustrated in \cref{canonical}(f), where the interior of each face is assigned its own colour.